4

 • 3

 +1 for the argon remark, professional fabrication of an Argon IG unit is generally done cost effectively by creating a regular unit and drilling two holes.
 Argon is pumped into the inlet and the air is pushed out the outlet until an argon detector reaches it's limit.
 These holes are then filled with a sealant and become the weakest point of the unit and generally have leaks over time.
 The best units I have seen as far as seal quality are the old Andersen units where the seal is made by the glass itself (no longer manufactured).
-Jan 12, 2014 at 6:40
+Commented Jan 12, 2014 at 6:40

 3